LukasBlumer/AvengerMovieDB/ParserReadMe.txt

 	To import a new file (formatted like the original files), it has to be added to the folder war/WEB-INF/files

-	Changes will only apply if after that, the main-Method of src/amdb/preprocessing/ParserPreprocessing.java
+	Changes will only apply if after running the main-Method of src/amdb/preprocessing/ParserPreprocessing.java
-	is run.

 	After that, the application can be deployed with the new data.

 ##################################################################################################
 ##################################################################################################